CODE OF CONDUCT FOR SAFEGUARDING CHILDREN and YOUNG PEOPLE

 • Rather than directly questioning the child, just listen and be supportive.

-• Never stop a child who is freely recalling significant events, but don’t push the child to tell you more than they wish.
+• Never stop a child who is freely recalling significant events and don’t push the child to tell you more than they wish.

 • Do not promise to keep the information a secret.
 Rather you must inform the child that you will have to share this with the person responsible for their safety.

 • Write an account of the conversation immediately afterwards, as close to verbatim as possible.
 Make a note of what they actually said, using his or her own words and phrases.

 • Describe the circumstance in which the disclosure came about.

 • Where physical harm is being reported use a body map to indicate the location of cuts, bruises and abrasions, noting the colour of any bruising.